readmeio/rendish/README.md

 The commands that this tool supports are in flux, and there are usage notes at the root (`rb --help`) for each subcommand (for example, `rb auth --help`).
 Use the help text to explore the tool.

+## Building a binary

+- install bun: `curl -fsSL https://bun.sh/install | bash`
+- run `make`

+If that was successful, you should have a binary executable at `dist/rb` that you can place anywhere in your system path.

 ## TODO

 - handle token expiration